danvolsky-source/UrbanPulse-Berlin/docs/CITIES_DATA_INTEGRATION.md

 ## Executive Summary

 This document outlines the strategy for connecting 15 major European cities to real data sources, including demographics, housing prices, government policies, and infrastructure data.
-The project covers Germany, Austria, France, and other European countries.
+The project covers Germany, Austria, France, and other European countrie Spain,s.

 ## Target Cities (15)